vandium-io/lambda-event-mock/docs/cloudformation.md

 ## `stackId( id )`

+Sets the `StackId` property

 ## `responseURL( url )`

+Sets the `ResponseURL` property

 ## `resourceType( type )`

+Sets the `ResourceType` property

 ## `resourceProperty( name, value )`

+Adds a single resource property to the `ResourceProperties` object

 ## `resourceProperties( properties )`

+Sets one or more values of the `ResourceProperties` object